Yes-You-Can Black Bean Chili | Vegan

 No meat?
 No problem!
-This vegan Yes-You-Can Black Bean Chili recipe has all the tastes of hearty chili and can be ready to eat in 15-minutes or less.
+This Black Bean Meatless Chili recipe has all the tastes of hearty chili and can be ready to eat in 15 minutes or less.
 The convenience of a three-ingredient recipe without any greasy pans to clean.

-Making chili doesn’t have to be complicated or require a lot of ingredients.
-This simple bean chili is the easiest one you’ll ever make, and even the kids can do it!
+Making meatless chili doesn’t have to be complicated or require a lot of ingredients.
+This simple bean chili is the easiest one you’ll ever make and even the kids can do it.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-If using canned beans, remember to drain and rinse them.
+STEP #1: Drain and rinse the black beans.
 To do this, I pour the beans in a colander and rinse under warm water.
 Sometimes, I mix it up sometimes and add other bean varieties.

-Next, defrost the frozen corn by placing in a colander and running warm water over it.
+STEP #2: Next, defrost the frozen corn by placing it in a colander and running warm water over it.

-We love to eat this with my Country Cornbread.
-If you want to make your own salsa for this dish, here’s a great Easy Salsa recipe.
+If you want to make your own salsa for this dish, here’s a great Easy Blender Salsa recipe.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!